laghig/ing_text_miner/README.md

 pip install -r requirements.txt
 ```
 - Authentication credentials must be added in a separate config.yml file in the Build directory.

-**Data cleaning**:
-nltk require an additional file to remove stop words from text.
+- NLTK require an additional file to remove stop words from text.
 This file is available here https://www.nltk.org/nltk_data/ as Stopwords Corpus.
 Otherwise, the Stopword corpus can also be directly downloaded using the NLTK corpus downloader:
 ```
 nltk.download('stopwords')
 ```